Juanc1to/rivulet/schema.rst

       here is a sort of redundant check of the consistency of information there.
     - boolean
-  * - confluences
+  * - progression
     - How many branch merges (and thus representation selections) does this branch represent?
-This can (also) be inferred from the `participation` table.
+This may (also) be inferred from the `participation` table.
     - non-negative integer